Out-of-Towner Car Accident Guide:

 What to do if you get in a car accident:

-Document the Scene: Take photos and videos and note down details of the accident scene.
+Document the scene: Take photos and videos, and note details of the accident.

 Compensation for multiple victims